-Golda Borst has taken the Kentucky women’s golf program to new heights in her 12 seasons on the job.
-In addition to eight NCAA regional appearances and six team championships, the team broke through with an NCAA Championship Finals berth in 2021, the program’s first since 1992.
+Golda Borst has taken the University of Kentucky women’s golf program to new heights in her 13 seasons on the job.
+In addition to earning nine NCAA Regional appearances and eight team championships, the team also broke through with a NCAA Championship Finals berth in 2021, the program’s first since 1992.

-Borst’s teams have rewritten the school record books, building an even stronger foundation for the future.
-Under Borst, UK has posted all 10 of the top 10 single-season team scoring averages in program history, with her recent teams stacking at the top of the list, including earning the school record scoring average in 2019-20 (289.53) and the second-best scoring average in 2021-22 (291.23).
-Her teams have also claimed 25 of the top 25 lowest 18-hole rounds.
+Last season is evidence that Borst’s teams have rewritten the school record books time-and-time again, building an even stronger foundation for the future.
+Under Borst, UK has posted all 10 of the top 10 single-season team scoring averages in program history, with her recent teams stacking at the top of the list.

 Academically, the program has been just as good as the on-the-course performances.
-The Wildcats have racked up 29 Women’s Golf Coaches Association All-American Scholar Team honors, and the program consistently finishes among UK’s team grade-point average leaders, including a 3.598 GPA during the 2021 spring semester.
-UK has also earned four straight NCAA awards under Borst for finishing in the top 10% of all women’s golf teams in the Academic Progress Rate, which measures academic eligibility, retention and graduation (APR paused due to COVID-19).
+The Wildcats have racked up 36 Women’s Golf Coaches Association All-American Scholar Team honors, and the program consistently finishes among UK’s team grade-point average leaders, including a 3.593 GPA last semester in Spring 2023.
+UK has also earned six straight NCAA awards under Borst for finishing in the top 10 percent of all women’s golf teams in the Academic Progress Rate, which measures academic eligibility, retention and graduation (APR paused due to COVID-19).

 The program is stronger than ever with Borst leading the way, and that was evident after its NCAA Championship finals appearance in 2021.
 With virtually the same team back from its record-setting 2019-20 group, the Wildcats navigated through a difficult schedule and placed fourth at the NCAA Columbus Regional to earn a spot in the national finals for the first time in 29 years.
-There, in Scottsdale, Arizona, Kentucky tied for 18th and recorded its best score in school history at the national championship.
-Individually, Laney Frye made the Southeastern Conference All-Freshman Team and Rikke Svejgård Nielsen won SEC Scholar-Athlete of the Year, Kentucky’s third all-time winner and the first since 2009.
+There, in Scottsdale, Arizona, Kentucky tied for 18th and recorded its best score in program history at the national championship.
+Individually, Frye, then a freshman, made the Southeastern Conference All-Freshman Team and Rikke Svejgård Nielsen won SEC Scholar-Athlete of the Year, Kentucky’s third all-time winner and the first since 2009.

 The back-to-back championships in 2019-20 marked the first multi-win season since 1997-98 and were the first consecutive titles since 1990-91, when Kentucky would go on to win a school-record four tournaments.
 The 2019-20 group shattered the school scoring record by nearly seven strokes while freshman sensation Jensen Castle posted the best 18-hole scoring average in program history and became UK’s first All-SEC First Team pick since 1989.

 Borst hit the ground running in her first year in 2010-11 and hasn’t looked back.
-In addition to lowering the the program’s stroke record on a near annual basis, Kentucky has won six team titles under Borst, claimed 11 individual tournament titles and posted 34 top-five team finishes, including five in 2021-22.
+In addition to lowering the program’s stroke record on a near annual basis, Kentucky has won eight team titles under Borst, claimed 11 individual tournament titles and posted 40 top-five team finishes, including five in 2022-23.

-Kentucky nearly broke through with its first NCAA Championship Finals appearance in 2014-15 when the Wildcats finished in seventh place at the 2015 NCAA South Bend Regional, one spot and four strokes behind the cut.
+Kentucky nearly broke through with its first NCAA Championship finals appearance under Borst in 2014-15, when the Wildcats finished in seventh place at the 2015 NCAA South Bend Regional, one spot and four strokes behind the cut.
 Although the team just missed out its much-anticipated breakthrough, Isabelle Johansson earned a slice of history by becoming the first Wildcat qualifier for the national championships since 1998.
-Johansson would go on to tie the school’s 18-hole record low two seasons later with a 64 at the 2017 UCF Challenge.
+Johansson would go on to tie the school’s 18-hole record low at the time two seasons later with a 64 at the 2017 UCF Challenge.

-Borst joined the Wildcats from LSU where she served as assistant women’s golf coach from the 2007-08 season to 2009-10.
+Borst came to Lexington from LSU, where she served as assistant women’s golf coach from 2007-08 to 2009-10.
 During her stay in Baton Rouge, Louisiana, LSU advanced to NCAA Regionals in each of Borst’s three seasons, highlighted by a 12th-place finish at the 2009 NCAA Championship finals.
 The 2009 season also saw LSU victories at the Bryan Park National Collegiate and Mercedes-Benz Championship, as well as two individual titles.